 Published Date: 19 Mar 2020

-The NSW Rural Fire Service, like many organisations, is paying very close attention to the situation with Coronavirus (COVID-19).
+The NSW Rural Fire Service, like many organisations, is making some adjustments to the way we operate due to COVID-19.

 Restrictions on visits to NSW RFS facilities

 There are restrictions in place at NSW RFS facilities.
 This includes Fire Control Centres, office locations and brigade stations.

 Only essential visitors can attend these facilities, unless it's an emergency.
 When an essential visitor (including our own members) visit a location, they must record their attendance.

 If you’re feeling unwell, we ask that you do not attend.

 Some services are limited

 We are restricting non-essential events and activities in the community.
 This includes school visits and our AIDER (Assist Infirm Disabled and Elderly Residents) program.

 We’re constantly reviewing and assessing all of our events and appreciate your understanding as we consider the safety of our members, and your safety.

 It’s important that you continue to monitor official advice, including from NSW Health.